jmarca/rstats_couch_utils/README.md

 needs, but don't expect it to work for you out of the box as it currently contains a lot of project-specific stuff.

+With the version bump to 0.1.0, I've changed the way getting attachments works.
+Now it will load the file in the routine.
+If this fixes problems I've been having then all routines are likely to move to this model.

 # License